Will Magnay

-Will Scott Magnay (born 10 June 1998) is an Australian professional basketball player for Obradoiro CAB of the Liga ACB.
-He is also contracted with the Tasmania JackJumpers of the National Basketball League (NBL).
+Will Scott Magnay (born 10 June 1998) is an Australian professional basketball player for the Tasmania JackJumpers of the National Basketball League (NBL).
 He played one season of college basketball for the Tulsa Golden Hurricane.

 Early life

-Magnay was born in Brisbane, Queensland.
-He attended Nudgee College and the Australian Institute of Sport.
-He played in the SEABL for the BA Centre of Excellence in 2016.
+Magnay was born in Brisbane, Queensland, where he attended Nudgee College.
+He played for the Northside Wizards as a junior.
+He moved to the Australian Institute of Sport in Canberra, where he played for the BA Centre of Excellence in the South East Australian Basketball League in 2016.

 College career

 Magnay played college basketball for the Tulsa Golden Hurricane during the 2016–17 season.
 He averaged 3.9 points and 3 rebounds in 32 games played.

 Professional career

-Brisbane Bullets and QBL (2017–2020)
+NBL

-In October 2017, Magnay left the Tulsa Golden Hurricane program and signed a three-year deal with his hometown team, the Brisbane Bullets.
+In October 2017, Magnay left the Tulsa Golden Hurricane program and signed a three-year deal with his hometown team, the Brisbane Bullets of the National Basketball League (NBL).
 He spent the 2017–18 NBL season as a development player.
-Following his first season, he played for the Southern Districts Spartans during the 2018 QBL season.

 For the 2018–19 NBL season, Magnay was elevated to a fully-rostered player.
-In 2019, he helped the Brisbane Capitals win the QBL championship.

 Magnay had a breakout year during the 2019–20 NBL season that saw him enter the Bullets' starting line-up and receive attention from National Basketball Association (NBA) scouts.
-He was named the NBL Most Improved Player in 2020.
-Magnay re-signed with the Bullets for a two-year contract on 19 February 2020.
+He was subsequently named the NBL Most Improved Player for the 2019–20 season and initially re-signed with the Bullets on a two-year contract.